 17.4 Further Reading

-See the Further reading about Probability Theory in the Statistics chapter.
+Many introductory econometrics textbooks have a good appendix on probability and statistics.
+See also the further reading about Probability Theory in the Statistics chapter.

 Let each group \(g\) have median \(\tilde{M}_{g}\), interquartile range \(\hat{IQR}_{g}\), observations \(n_{g}\).
 We can compute standard deviation of the median as \(\tilde{S}_{g}= \frac{1.25 \hat{IQR}_{g}}{1.35 \sqrt{n_{g}}}\).
 As a rough guess, the interval \(\tilde{M}_{g} \pm 1.7 \tilde{S}_{g}\) is the historical default and displayed as a notch in the boxplot.
 See also https://www.tandfonline.com/doi/abs/10.1080/00031305.1978.10479236.↩︎